What is peer to peer savings?

 Will your peer to peer savings be protected?

-However, some P2P providers offer their own schemes which will cover your savings should a borrower default on their payments.
+Some P2P providers offer their own schemes which will cover your savings should a borrower default on their payments.

 These schemes hold a set amount on money to cover any default payments.
 If a large amount of borrowers default at the same time, the scheme may not have enough money to cover the total loss to each investor, meaning you could lose your money.